 There are many components to consider that contribute towards successfully creating a signature fundraising event, year after year.
 Consider building upon the following:

-A Planning Committee: Having an organized planning committee is the lifeline to executing all the intricacies behind a fundraising event.
-Having a team that is communicative, resourceful and highly organized is key to having the event come together.
+A Planning Committee: Having an organized planning committee is the lifeline to planning all the intricacies behind a fundraising event.
+Having a team that is communicative, resourceful, and highly organized is key to having the event come together.
 The most essential functions in the committee include the roles responsible for the following areas:

 - Sponsorship recruitment

 - Legal counsel – It’s also recommended to recruit a pro-bono attorney or other professional that can provide legal support and vet contracts and agreements that take place when putting together the event.